ibexa/documentation-developer/docs/releases/ez_platform_v3.0_deprecations.md

 ### Code cleanup in Flex Workflow

-The deprecated `EzSystems\FlexWorkflow\API\Repository\RepositoryInterface::canUser` method has been removed.
+Selected deprecated permission-related methods have been removed.
+For details, see [code cleanup in kernel](#code-cleanup-in-kernel).

 ## repository-forms